geovedi/book-notes/2015/the-universe-in-your-hand.notes.md

-# The Universe in Your Hand
+# The Universe in Your Hand: A Journey Through Space, Time, and Beyond
 Author: Christophe Galfard

 ## The Cosmos